 The world is in a bit of turmoil.
-There is a lot of patriarchy to abolish and a little bit of common sense to instil within some people around us.
-It will most certainly take some-time, but then again, it is not impossible.
-History knows it best that men understand war, men understand the struggle, and it is through this struggle, people get victorious and try to travel through the righteous path until something corrupt creeps up and again, the fight begins!
+There is a lot of patriarchy to abolish.
+And a little bit of common sense to instill within some people around us.
+It will most certainly take some time, but then again, it is not impossible.
+History knows it best that men understand war, men understand the struggle, and it is through this struggle.
+People celebrate and attempt to follow the righteous road until something corrupt surfaces, and the fight begins all over again!

-Ironically I came across the term while reading the jarring stories in the book ‘The Naked Indian Woman, The Voices of the Unheard Daughter of India,‘ which is curated and edited by Sangeetha Shinde Tee.
+Ironically, I came across the term while reading ‘The Naked Indian Woman, The Voices of the Unheard Daughter of India,‘.
+It is curated and edited by Sangeetha Shinde Tee.

 SEE ALSO: Safe From Virus, But Not From Abuse!